 - Common Style of Art – The art movements all show a common style of art among a group of artists.

 - Specific Time – Art movements emerge for a specific time It can be from a few months to many years.

 - Change in Artistic Direction – The art movement shows a change in artistic direction for the art world.
-These artist are not just re-creating old art but they are actively re-creating something new and fresh for their time period.
-For many art movements the new movement was considered avant-garde.
+These artists are not just re-creating old art, but they are actively re-creating something new and fresh for their time period.
+For many art movements, the new movement was considered avant-garde.

-- Public Opinion May Differ – Many of the new art movements at first did not recieve very good reviews from the public and even art critics.
-This usually did not stop the artists from believing in the direction of their art work and continuing on.
+- Public Opinion May Differ – Many of the new art movements at first did not receive very good reviews from the public and even art critics.
+This usually did not stop the artists from believing in the direction of their artwork and continuing on.

-- External Forces Helped Drive the Movement – Many times changes in the world affected a group of artists and their art.
-Example include the industrial revolution, war, or new spiritual or religious beliefs.
+- External Forces Helped Drive the Movement – Many times, changes in the world affected a group of artists and their art.
+Examples include the Industrial Revolution, war, or new spiritual or religious beliefs.

-- Central figure or Institution – Some art movements start due to a central figure in the art world that inspires other artists or it can be because of an school the artist are all attending and this influences them and their work.
+- Central figure or Institution – Some art movements start due to a central figure in the art world that inspires other artists, or it can be because of a school the artists are all attending, which influences them and their work.

-The starting of an art movement and why they start can be as varied as the how and where they started.
+The starting of an art movement and why it started can be as varied as how and where it started.
 There are no rules regarding how and why an art movement will start and what drives the art movement.

-If an artist wanted to start an art movement, they would need first to find other like-minded artists.
-In other words, all art movements had some reasoning behind them as to why the art movement was started and why the other artists all joined the movement.
+If an artist wanted to start an art movement, they would need to find other like-minded artists first.
+In other words, all art movements had some reasoning behind them as to why the art movement was started and why the other artists joined it.